xiewu/stagehand/README.md

 // Stagehand AI: Extract data from the page const { description } = await page.extract({
-  instruction: "Extract the description of the page",
+  instruction: "extract the description of the page",
   schema: z.object({
     description: z.string(),
   }),